mycursedsoul/jonsbo-th-linux-AMD/README.md

 * Jonsbo TH-240/360 temperature display on Linux AMD BAZZITE
 * Picked up this project and modified it in order to work on my Bazzite install on a AM4 B550 motherboard using hwmon:k10temp:Tctl sensor info.
 ***** I AM NOT A CODER, i got helped by IA.*****
-* I used an * to highlight my changes to the original.
 * ORIGINAL https://github.com/htkhiem/jonsbo-th-linux , kudos to htkhiem
 ---